War Emblem: Retirement and death

-Fall 2015 saw War Emblem pensioned from stallion duty and repatriated to the United States, where he was sent to live at Old Friends Equine Retirement in Georgetown, Kentucky.
+In Fall of 2015,War Emblem was pensioned from stallion duty and repatriated to the United States, where he was sent to live at Old Friends Equine Retirement in Georgetown, Kentucky.
 Although he was not going to be used at stud, USDA regulations required that all stallions imported to the U.S. be tested for contagious equine metritis via test-breeding two mares.
 After a month in quarantine at the Rood & Riddle Equine Hospital, War Emblem declined breeding with any mares presented to him, and in order to keep him in the United States, the only remaining option was to geld him.
 The operation was a success with a full recovery by War Emblem at the age of 17 in 2016.
 War Emblem was found dead in his paddock at Old Friends Equine on March 11, 2020, at the age of 21.
 The cause of death was later found to be a ruptured small intestine.